 This is fine for most small businesses & projects on limited budgets, but if we’re only designing based on our personal ability to execute, where’s the innovation?
 Where’s the creativity?
 We became designers to push the envelope & find the best solution to problems.
 Can we be confident that that’s what we’re doing if we’re practicing “defensive design”?

-So here’s the deal – although I applaud the hybrids (and am one myself), when it comes to truly advancing web design, I say the major breakthroughs are likely to come from multiple, specialized brains, rather than the jacks-of-all-trades.
+So here’s the deal – although I applaud the hybrids (and am one myself) when it comes to truly advance web design, I say the major breakthroughs are likely to come from multiple, specialized brains, rather than the jacks-of-all-trades.

 - Knowledge of code is helpful, but don’t let it rule your design.
 If you truly want to raise the bar, don’t be the coder

 - Get a reliable development partner – you’ll be able to do better, more ambitious work & close more complex, better quality (read: better paying) jobs